bfetler/project_management/README.md

 + Use software tracking, feature and bug tracking.
 + Build your dream.

+Not every step above needs to be followed for every project, but hopefully some of the ideas will help you keep projects on track and be productive.

 These tools are here to help you.
 They also help managers track and understand what's going on.

-Not every step needs to be followed for every project, but hopefully some of the ideas will help you keep projects on track and be productive.

 If you like, take a class on Project Management (usually 8-10 weeks).
 Practice with the projects you have.
 You can even get certified as a PMP (Project Management Professional).